itscomputers/pollard-rho-prime-factorization/README.txt

 This project contains
   - a description (.pdf)
-  - various terminal-based implementations (python2, python3, java)
+  - various terminal-based implementations (java, python2, python3, ruby)
 of Pollard's rho algorithm to factor an integer into its prime constituents.